czim/laravel-cms-models/documentation/Strategies.md

 For translated attributes, the current and fallback locales are matched against.

 When combining muliple targets, by default the **or** boolean combination operator is used.

+## List Action Strategies

+Action strategies determine a hyperlink used for a default action for clicking on a list row.
+Actions are defined in the model configuration under `list.default_action` and refer to a strategy of this kind.

+Included:

+- **Edit**: a link to the edit form for the model record.
+- **Show**: a link to the show page for the model record.
+- **Children**: a link to a list of 'children' of the model record.

+There is no default strategy, one of these (or a custom strategy) must be indicated.

 ## Form strategies